osegbotonie/enterprise-m365-administration-lab/docs/11-ca-002-protect-administrative-access.md

 Administrative access should ideally be performed from trusted and appropriately secured devices.

-Where the organization's device management capability supports it, administrative access may require:
+Where the organization's device-management capabilities support it, administrative access may require:

 * A compliant device.
 * A managed device.
 * An appropriately secured administrative workstation.
+* Required device security controls.

-This reduces the risk of privileged credentials being used from unmanaged or compromised devices.
+This reduces the risk of privileged credentials being used from unmanaged, insecure, or compromised devices.

+Device requirements should be implemented according to the organization's administrative access model and operational requirements.

 ---

 ## 9. Location Considerations

-The organization may evaluate administrative sign-ins based on location.
+The organization may evaluate administrative sign-ins based on location and network context.

 Examples include:

 * Trusted corporate locations.
-* Approved remote access locations.
+* Approved remote-access locations.
 * Unusual geographic locations.
 * High-risk sign-in locations.

-Location should not be treated as the only security control because location can be spoofed or bypassed.
+Location should not be treated as the sole security control because location can be spoofed, bypassed, or affected by legitimate travel and remote work.

-It should be considered alongside:
+It should be evaluated alongside:

 * User identity.
 * Device status.
 * Authentication strength.
 * Sign-in risk.
+* Other relevant contextual signals.

 ---